microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/RealtimeCrowdInsights.md

 * [AgeGenderDistributionControl] (../Kiosk/Controls/AgeGenderDistributionControl.xaml.cs): The control that displays the Demographis data.

 * [OverallStatsControl] (../Kiosk/Controls/OverallStatsControl.xaml.cs): The control that displays the Overall Stats data.

+* [RealTimeFaceIdentificationBorder] (../Kiosk/Controls/RealTimeFaceIdentificationBorder.xaml.cs): The control that displays the realtime feedback over the faces in the camera feed.
+It consists entirely of text elements - even the emotion feedback is just using an emoji font (see [EmotionEmojiControl] (../Kiosk/Controls/EmotionEmojiControl.xaml.cs)).